 In the same survey made to millenials by Deloitte, two thirds of the respondents said that remote work allows them to achieve a better work – life balance.
 Half of the people in the study said that they are more capable of being themselves at work with home office.

 As smart working brings flexibility to your team to organize their work schedule around their lives, it is much easier to find a balance in between.
 Not having time for your personal life was left in the past.
+According to a study about remote work, 44% of employees agrees that working from home has made it simpler for them to finish their job and meet deadlines.

 Work satisfaction increases